 • Allow the chemical to dwell on the surface for 5-10 minutes before scrubbing again.

 • Rinse thoroughly.
-Rinsing ensures all detergent and emulsified dirt is removed.
-This can be done by a portable spray and suck machine, a garden hose, or an adjustable high pressure water blaster.
+Rinsing ensures all detergent and emulsified dirt are removed.
+This can be done by a portable spray and suck machine, a garden hose, or an adjustable high-pressure water blaster.
 If you use a water blaster, the pressure should not damage your mat.

 • Allow to dry completely before putting the mat back into service.

 For severely soiled floor mats this process may have to be repeated.
 It is important that you do not use solvent cleaners, highly alkaline cleaners, very hot water or rotary scrubbers on your entrance floor mat.
 Hot water spray and suck machines, or a carpet bonnet system can be used effectively just as they would on carpets.

 In case of difficult stains, we recommend you investigate XO2’s 'Express Carpet Stain Removal' system.

 • Always lay the mat flat to dry.